-6. Delivery of RSE
+6. Delivery of the curriculum

-RSE is taught within our Personal Development curriculum.
+Relationships Education, Relationships and Sex Education (RSE) and Health Education is taught within our Personal Development curriculum.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).

 We prepare pupils for puberty and give them an understanding of sexual development and the importance of health and hygiene and we teach pupils the correct vocabulary to describe themselves and their bodies.
 Pupils also receive stand-alone sex education sessions.